CHISQ.TEST Function

 Examples of the CHISQ.TEST Function in Excel

-Having looked at the theoretical definition of the CHISQ.TEST function, let us now see an example to practically understand the applications and usage of this function in the industry.
+Having examined the theoretical definition of the CHISQ.TEST function, let us now examine an example to understand its practical applications and usage in the industry.

 Suppose we have two students, John and Sam, who perform a statistical experiment on a chi-square distribution with three independent datasets.
 The observed/actual frequencies they got and the expected frequencies are shown in the Excel worksheet below: